nsundbaum/stopwatch/README.md

 ## Advanced usage
 ### Configure a logger
-By default, Stopwatch logs to standard out but standard Python loggers are also supported.
+By default, Stopwatch logs to standard out but regular Python loggers are also supported.

-To configure logging using a Python logger:
+To configure file-based logging using a Python logger:
 ```python
 import logging